Großostheim: History

-The market community of Großostheim, as a greater community, is made up of the constituent communities of Großostheim, Ringheim, Pflaumheim and Wenigumstadt.
+The market municipality of Großostheim, as a greater municipality, is made up of the Gemeindeteile of Großostheim, Ringheim, Pflaumheim and Wenigumstadt.
 While Ringheim has always been part of Großostheim, the other two places, Pflaumheim and Wenigumstadt, have only been as much since municipal reform on 1 May 1978.

 Ostheim, called Großostheim since the 18th century – groß is German for “great” or “big” – had its first documentary mention in a document from the Fulda Abbey dating from sometime between 780 and 799.

 Ostheim belonged from the time of its first documentary mention to various lordly domains, before it passed along with the whole Bachgau to the Electorate of Mainz.

-The constituent community of Ringheim gets its name from an older village that died out in the early 16th century.
+The Gemeindeteil of Ringheim gets its name from an older village that died out in the early 16th century.
 The Ringheimer Mühle – a mill, formerly an inn and a farmhouse – seems to be the last piece of property from the old Ringheim.
 The new Ringheim arose after 1945 on the lands of the former Luftwaffe base, in whose barracks and other buildings Germans driven out of their homelands were housed.
-Quick growth with industries locating in the new settlement has made of the initially small constituent community a considerable settlement today, which has become a desirable place to live.
+Quick growth with industries locating in the new settlement has made of the initially small Gemeindeteil a considerable settlement today, which has become a desirable place to live.

-The constituent community of Pflaumheim, despite lying right near the significant centre of Ostheim, had always been an independent community.
+The Gemeindeteil of Pflaumheim, despite lying right near the significant centre of Ostheim, had always been an independent municipality.
 It did, however, belong ecclesiastically as a branch parish to the parish of St. Peter and Paul in Großostheim.
 Only in 1923 did Pflaumheim, with its Kirche St. Luzia (church) become an independent parish.
 In 1994, Pflaumheim's 1,200-year jubilee was celebrated, as in 794 the Pflaumgau, and in the same era Pflaumheim itself, were named in documents handed down from the Lorsch and Fulda Abbeys.

-The constituent community of Wenigumstadt had its first documentary mention in 1229 as villa Omestad minore.
+The Gemeindeteil of Wenigumstadt had its first documentary mention in 1229 as villa Omestad minore.
 The village had, however, surely been settled much earlier, as the many archaeological finds from Wenigumstadt show a human presence from every cultural epoch in the last 7,000 years.

 The former (until 1782) Electoral Mainz Vogteiamt (Vogt district) became in 1803 part of Archbishop-Elector of Mainz Karl von Dalberg's newly formed Electorate of Aschaffenburg, along with which, under the terms of the Treaties of Paris, it passed in 1814 (by this time it had become a department of the Grand Duchy of Frankfurt) to Bavaria.

-In the course of administrative reform in Bavaria, the current community came into being with the Gemeindeedikt (“Municipal Edict”) of 1818.
+In the course of administrative reform in Bavaria, the current municipality came into being with the Gemeindeedikt (“Municipal Edict”) of 1818.